 Since Ohio became part of the Northwest Territory in 1803, Buckeye residents were transferring land.
 With John’s arrival in Cincinnati in the 1830s, I investigated Townley transactions at the county level using the FamilySearch collections.

-While I am looking for clues that can bust through the brick wall of who John's parents are, I'm also ensuring I have exhausted John's records.
-By so doing, I will know John so well that I would recognize him if I met him at a party.
+While I am looking for clues that can break through the brick wall of who John's parents are, I'm also ensuring I have exhausted John's records.
+By doing so, I will know John so well that I would recognize him if I met him at a party.
 The best way I can do that is to keep my research organized and constantly update my genealogy research plan.

 Clues in 1845 Deed for John Townley